Spreading and Structural Balance on Signed Networks: Main results

 and similarly for even times,

-which are of the same forms as stated. \end{proof} Hence, from Proposition \ref{pro:antibalance-steady}, we can see that in antibalanced networks, the steady state of signed random walks not only depends on the initial condition, but also odd or even times.
+which are of the same forms as stated. \end{proof} Hence, from Proposition \ref{pro:antibalance-steady}, we can see that in antibalanced networks, the limiting behavior of signed random walks not only depends on the initial condition, but also odd or even times.

 \paragraph{Strictly unbalanced networks.} Finally, we consider all the remaining signed networks, the strictly unbalanced ones.
-Interestingly, a steady state is actually achievable in this case. \begin{proposition} If $G$ is strictly unbalanced, then the stationary state is $\mathbf{0}$, where $\mathbf{0}$ is the vector of zeros. \end{proposition} \begin{proof} When $G$ is strictly unbalanced, by Theorem \ref{the:strict-unb-rho}, $\rho(\mathbf{P}_{sys}) < \rho(\bar{\mathbf{P}}_{sys}) = 1$.
+Interestingly, a steady state is actually achievable in this case. \begin{proposition} If $G$ is strictly unbalanced, then the steady state is $\mathbf{x}^*=\mathbf{0}$, where $\mathbf{0}$ is the vector of zeros. \end{proposition} \begin{proof} When $G$ is strictly unbalanced, by Theorem \ref{the:strict-unb-rho}, $\rho(\mathbf{P}_{sys}) < \rho(\bar{\mathbf{P}}_{sys}) = 1$.
 Hence,

 where $\mathbf{O}$ is the matrix of zeros.
 Hence,

 \end{proof}